savethequinn/GettingCleaningDataCourseProject/CodeBook.md

 ***

-### data set: q1q4dataset
+### data set: q1q4dataset/dataset1.txt

 Access the data set by loading the 'dataSubmission.Rdata' file and pointing to the q1q4dataset data frame/data table object.
+You can also access the data directly from the dataset1.txt file in this git repository.

 This data set is the combined data from testing and training data sets for an experiment to recognize human activity using smartphone data.
 This data set is filtered to only contain measurements related to mean() and std().